zorbyte/Spile/README.md

 ![Discord Shield](https://discordapp.com/api/guilds/702504330456072303/widget.png?style=shield)

 Spile is a Minecraft Java edition game server.
 The goal of it is to slowly errode my brain away.
+It makes use of Deno.

 Check out issue #1 for more info (yes I'm that lazy I'm not going to link to it, please have fun finding it, as at the time of writing it is the only issue.)